 They are common and are one of the most commonly diagnosed sexually transmitted infections (STIs) in the UK.
 Many more people are infected with the virus but do not develop visible warts (they are carriers).

 An individual has quite a high chance of having HPV infection in their lifetime.
 However, most people do not know that they have been infected because they have no symptoms.
 Therefore it is difficult to know exactly how common it is.
 Only a few people with HPV infection develop anogenital warts.
-Around 3 in 100 people are treated for genital warts per year in the UK.
+Around 1 in 10 sexually active people develop genital warts at some point in their lives.